- A Global Problem

 There are two ways to get more than a crummy 3% raise.
 If you like your job and aren’t looking to leave, you’ll need to do more than ask your boss for a raise.
 Even if he or she tells you yes, it’s probably just going to be a relatively small amount.

 Go in knowing what other people in similar jobs in similar places are making.
 You can find this kind of information on a site like Glassdoor or PayScale.
-If you’re making less than the comparables, you need to at least ask that your salary is brought up to the correct level.
+If you’re making less than the comparables, you need to at least ask that your salary be brought up to the correct level.

 You also need to prove why you deserve not only a raise but a good raise.
 What have you done that has made your company more money, saved it money, made things run more seamlessly, or made your boss’s job and life easier?